The Ultimate Guide to Domain Management

 - Choose the Right Extension: While

-.com is the most popular, consider alternatives like .org, .net, or industry-specific extensions like .tech or .store.
+.com is the most popular, consider alternatives like .org, .net, or industry-specific extensions like .tech or .shop.

 Pro Tip: Use a domain name generator tool to brainstorm ideas if your desired name is already taken.